 Although cars are made of strong metals, those metals still break down over time, especially if exposed to water, heat or harmful chemicals.
 Paint helps slow the breakdown of the metals in the car.
 Even parts of the car that aren't painted -- such as the undercarriage -- are sealed with a protective coating as part of the finishing process.
 Protecting the paint with clear coat helps protect the metal underneath even more.

 You've probably seen old rust buckets sitting in someone's yard or on the side of the road.
 A car is only as strong as its metal, so if a car's body is rusting, and pieces flake off when you touch it, how is that car going to hold up in an accident?
 Chances are good that it won't.
 Also, a car is a big expenditure for most people, so in addition to boosting the car's safety, a protective finish helps keep that financial investment from rusting away.
 Having a cool-looking car is just the icing on the cake.

-Learn more about automotive finishing and other car manufacturing processes by following the links on the next page.
+Learn more about automotive finishing and other car manufacturing processes by following the links below.

 - Top 10 Everyday Car Technologies that Came from Racing

 - How Hypercars Work

 - Will car repairs in the future financially cripple you?